 Data analysts have an earning potential of between $77,500 and $118,750, according to RHT’s 2017 Salary Guide.
 Because these professionals work mainly in databases, they’re able to increase their seniority and salary by learning additional programming skills, such as R and Python.

 According to PayScale, however, data analysts with more than 10 years of experience usually have maximized their earning potential and move on to other jobs.
 Two common career moves, after the acquisition of an advanced degree, include transitioning into a developer role or data scientist job, according to Blake Angove, director of technology services at IT recruiting firm LaSalle Network.

 Data scientists—who have typically earned a graduate degree, boast an advanced skill set, and are often more experienced—are considered more senior than data analysts, according to Schedlbauer.
 As such, they’re compensated higher: Data scientists received the highest salary boost for IT professionals from 2016 to 2017 at 6.4 percent, landing them in the $116,000 to $163,500 salary range, according to RHT.

-Qualified individuals for both careers are highly coveted, Schedlbauer adds, thanks to businesses’ strong need to make sense of, and capitalize on, its data.
+But qualified individuals for both careers are highly coveted in today’s job market, Schedlbauer says, thanks to businesses’ strong need to make sense of, and capitalize on, their data.